RealWagmi/anon-integration-guide/projects/beets-dex/README.md

 ## Available Functions

+- `getBeetsCapabilities`: Get information about what Beets DEX can do and example prompts.
 - `addLiquidity`: Add liquidity to a pool.
 Tokens do not need to be proportional as the protocol will automatically zap them for the correct proportions.
 If you provide one token amount, it will be zapped in the pool alone.
 - `removeLiquidity`: Remove liquidity from a pool and return the tokens to the user.
 The amount of liquidity to be removed is specified as a percentage of the user liquidity (default is 100%).
 The liquidity will be removed in the same proportions as the pool tokens.
 - `executeSwapExactIn`: Get a quote for and then execute a swap where you specify the EXACT AMOUNT YOU WANT TO SEND in order to buy a token.
 For example: "Swap 1 X for Y", "Sell 1 X for Y", "Buy Y with 1 X".